 PUNKT is a non-hierarchical theatre collective.
 We devise new ways to look at the classics and uncover hidden narratives.
-Based in London, United Kingdom, we are multidisciplinary artists from international backgrounds, who started the company as postgraduate students of the MA/MFA Advanced Theatre Practice course at the Royal Central School of Speech and Drama, University of London.
+Based in London, United Kingdom, we are multidisciplinary artists from international backgrounds, who started the company as postgraduate students of the MA/MFA Advanced Theatre Practice course at the Royal Central School of Speech and Drama.

 We use a self-developed Origami Method of collaboration as an organising principle for our practice.
 Each company member builds on one another's ideas to come to a collectively created, group-owned final piece.
 We put ourselves at the centre of our work and draw on textual sources, both classical and autobiographical, to investigate the boundaries of performance.